 - Global Health

-In accordance with the Council on Education for Public Health accreditation criteria, students enrolled in the MPH program must acquire and demonstrate skills in basic public health concepts and demonstrate the application of these concepts through a planned, supervised, and experienced practice experience (fieldwork) that is relevant to students’ areas of specialization.
+The Chicago School’s MPH program is not accredited by The Center for Education for Public Health (CEPH).
+The curriculum is aligned with national public health education competency standards as established by CEPH.
+In keeping with these standards, students enrolled in The Chicago School’s MPH program must acquire and demonstrate skills in basic public health concepts and demonstrate the application of these concepts through a planned, supervised, and experienced practice experience (fieldwork) that is relevant to students’ areas of specialization.

 Public Health Law, Regulation, and Ethics